JosephVoid/social-media-dashboard/README.md

 4. Next, I created an API or backend simulator (inside `src/api/methods.ts`) to mimic the behavior of a server, including a few seconds of delay.
 It uses the `src/api/mock.json` file to initially load data.
 5. I then installed Redux and created state slices for user data, connecting it with the UI to add the functionality of signing in and signing out.
 6. Finally, I created API endpoints with RTK Query, wrapped the backend methods with it, and exported them as hooks for the UI to use.
+7. Wrote test for the simulated backend and the reducers in the store

 ### Tools

 - **React**: A JavaScript library for building user interfaces, especially for single-page applications.

 - **Vite**: A fast build tool and development server for modern web projects, optimized for speed and performance.

+- **Vitest**: A testing tool for the vite build system.

 - **Tailwind**: A utility-first CSS framework for building custom designs quickly without writing custom CSS.